Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the OnPremVM virtual machine console, the previous command displays.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image111.png "OnPremVM virtual machine console")

->**Note**: You may see some errors, but this is normal behavior since the VM now thinks it should be in Azure.
+>**Note**: You may see some errors and warnings including some related to "cloud-init" and new updates being available.
+This is normal behavior since this VM thinks it should be in Azure.
+This may take 5-10 minutes.

-42. Type exit into the terminal to log out of the **OnPremVM**.
+42. Once you're returned to the command prompt, type **exit** into the terminal and hit **Enter** to log out of **OnPremVM**

-43. Sign out of **HYPERVHOST** and return to the Azure portal running on your **LABVM**.
+43. Sign out of **HYPERVHOST** and return to the Azure portal running on your **LABVM**

-44. You will need to Return to the Prepare Source screen and select **+Hyper-V Server**.
+44. You will need to return to the Prepare Source screen and select **+Hyper-V Server**.
 Notice the warning that it could take up to 30 mins for this server to appear, but in practice you should cancel out of this window by selecting Step 2 and then answer yes again with **I have done it** to the question of Deployment planning.

     ![Hyper-V Server is selected in the Prepare source blade.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image112.png "Prepare source blade")

-45. Once the Server appears, select **OK**.
+45. Once the Server appears, select **OK**

     ![In the Prepare source blade, a callout points to HYPERVHOST under Step 2.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image113.png "Prepare source blade")